billy1daniels/grippinggolfpodcast/content/post/episode68-likes_and_dislikes_on_golf_courses_part_2.md

 slug = 'episode-68_likes_and_dislikes_on_golf_courses'
 image = 'images/pic03.jpg'
 date = "2021-10-12T00:00:00"
-description = "On this episode GrippingGolf Podcast, Dave Miller, John Johnson and Billy Daniels are joined by the newest member of the GrippingGolf Podcast team, Peter Hansen.
-Peter brings his "appetite" for the game of golf to the team, and his nonchalant attitude to life to the boys of GrippingGolf Podcast.
-Billy, John, Dave and Peter discuss characteristics of golf courses they like and dislike part 2"
+description = "On this episode GrippingGolf Podcast, Dave Miller, John Johnson, Billy Daniels and Peter Hansen continue their discussion characteristics of golf courses they like and dislike part 2."

 disableComments = true
 +++